julzaza/wildwitchherbs/_posts/2025-07-04-worldly-witchy-herbs.md

 Resin of kings and spirits.

-Frankincense was offered at temples not just to please gods, but to summon them.
+Frankincense was offered at temples to summon gods.
 In ancient Egypt, it embalmed the dead.
-In desert mysticism, it’s used to thin the veil.
 Somali women still use the smoke after birth to heal and spiritually protect the womb.

-It’s an herb in the sense of ritual fire — not leaves, but what it releases when burned.
+It’s a ritual fire herb — not leaves, but what it releases when burned.

 ---